 Interac Association: National organization of financial institutions and technology service providers, allowing Canadians convenient access to their deposit accounts through the shared network of automated banking machines and Interac Direct Payment, the debit card service.

-Interac Direct Payment: A means of paying for goods and services with a debit card that authorizes transfer of the funds, via the Interac Direct Payment network, directly from the purchaser's account to the merchant's account.
+Interac Direct Payment: A means of paying for goods and services with a debit card that authorizes the transfer of the funds, via the Interac Direct Payment network, directly from the purchaser's account to the merchant's account.

 Intercompany loan: Loan made by one unit of a corporation to another unit of the same corporation.